How it works

 Signing and aggregation

 When a service is triggered, each operator registered to the service will run the service component on their machine and generate the result.
-These results are signed by the operator before being submitted.
+These results are signed by the operator before being submitted to an aggregator.

 For services that submit results on Ethereum, an off-chain aggregator can be used to conserve gas fees.
-Instead of each individual operator submitting results of a service directly on-chain (which would be costly), operators sign the results and submit them off-chain to an aggregator, which aggregates the results and submits a result to be posted to the chain in a single transaction.
-Results are signed using an operator's individual private key to produce an ECDSA signature, which is used to prove that the result is associated with an operator's specific private and public key pair.
+Instead of each individual operator submitting results of a service directly on-chain, operators sign the results and submit them off-chain to an aggregator, which aggregates the results and submits a result to be posted to the chain in a single transaction.
+Results are signed using an operator's individual private key to produce an signature, which is used to prove that the result is associated with an operator's specific private and public key pair.
 The aggregator accepts the result submissions from operators, verifies their validity, and compares the responses.
-If there is a consensus among operators on a single result, it is submitted on-chain as a single transaction.
-This method ensures that results are verifiably accurate while saving on transaction costs.
-Aggregation is an optional feature that can be defined in a service.
-Support for BLS signatures and a decentralized aggregator are currently on the WAVS roadmap.
+If there is a consensus among valid operator results, the results and verified signatures are submitted on-chain as a single transaction.
+Support for BLS signatures and a decentralized aggregator are currently under development.

 Updating a service